Green Lantern in other media

 The many incarnations of the DC Comics superhero Green Lantern have appeared in numerous media over the years.

-Dedicated media featuring Green Lantern primarily include: the 2012–2013 animated television series Green Lantern: The Animated Series, the 2011 live action film Green Lantern with accompanying video game Green Lantern: Rise of the Manhunters, and animated films Green Lantern: First Flight in 2009 and Green Lantern: Emerald Knights released in 2011.
+Dedicated media featuring Green Lantern include the 2011 live action film Green Lantern and its tie-in video game Green Lantern: Rise of the Manhunters, the 2012-2013 animated television series Green Lantern: The Animated Series, and the animated films Green Lantern: First Flight in 2009, Green Lantern: Emerald Knights in 2011, and Green Lantern: Beware My Power in 2022.
+A live-action television series Lanterns, as well as the animated series My Adventures with Green Lantern, are currently in development.

 Novels/audios

 Green Lantern: Sleepers is a trilogy created by Christopher J. Priest and written by Mike Baron, Michael Ahn, and Priest.
 Each book focuses on a different Green Lantern—Kyle Rayner, Alan Scott, and Hal Jordan, respectively.

 Pocket has published a series of Justice League of America novels.
-Of these, Exterminators by Christopher Golden includes Hal Jordan as part of the team, and Hero's Quest by Dennis O'Neil is a solo Green Lantern story.
+Of these, Exterminators by Christopher Golden includes Jordan as part of the team, and Hero's Quest by Dennis O'Neil is a solo Green Lantern story.

 All of these stories have been made into full-cast dramatizations released by GraphicAudio.